shravanmayilan/shravanmayilan.github.io/content/posts/Feature-Squares.md

 featured: true
 weight: 5
 image: "/images/featured-post/squares.png"
-summary: adsd asd a sd asd asd
+summary: Geometric shapes are a favorite when doodling.
 ---

 asd as dadasd